cyberixae/learn-typescript/src/chapter1.md

 programming.
 A programmer working in this manner needs to know the machine language defined by the builders of the processor.
 Some x86 language for example.

+Typing in machine code as hex decimal is certainly faster than operating one bit at a time but it still has the major problem that you have to remember the meaning of all the numbers you type.
+This way of writing computer programs as numbers was quickly replaced by creation of assembler programs.
+The introduction of an assembler made it possible to write programs as text with a regular text editor rather than a numeric hex editor.
+The text file containing the source code would be assembled into an executable binary by a separate assembler program that would simply replace the keywords with specific bit patterns.
+Flat assembler is one example of a modern assembler that is still in use.

+# Programming Languages

-The theory of programming languages is based on lambda calculus.
+The more fundamental theory of programming languages is based on lambda calculus.
 Lambda calculus was created with the intention of making mathematical proofs mechanically verifiable.
 A proof, written in lambda calculus, would be given to a computer ( a machine or a person ).
 The computer would then verify the proof by following simple steps without any understanding of the field of mathematics or the proof itself.
 This was part of a bigger debate whether mathematical proofs should make sense to people or simply be verifiable by a computer.

 Lambda calculus was initially considered a failure since there is no guarantee that a proof written in lambda calculus could ever be reduced to a meaningful result.
 However, this